sftpplus/sftpplus-docs/src/doc_source/upgrade/linux-and-macos.rst

 Assisted rollback
 -----------------

-The `bin/rollback.sh` script is designed to assist you with reverting the SFTPPlus installation to a previous version.
+The `bin/rollback.sh` script is designed to assist you with reverting the SFTPPlus installation to a backed-up version.
+Rolling back to a previous SFTPPlus version overwrites current configuration with the one restored from backup.
+SFTPPlus logs are persisted in place.

 You can automatically rollback to the last saved backup by calling the script without any arguments::